Glyphosate: Health Concerns and Safer Alternatives

 In January 2024, a Philadelphia jury determined that glyphosate-based Roundup caused a Pennsylvania man’s non-Hodgkin lymphoma.
 While thousands of lawsuits allege a link between Roundup and cancer, some researchers and regulatory agencies disagree.

-The International Agency for Research on Cancer classified glyphosate as “probably carcinogenic” in 2015, while the U.S. Environmental Protection Agency disagrees.
+In 2015, the International Agency for Research on Cancer classified glyphosate as “probably carcinogenic.”
 Recent studies suggest potential links, with a 2023 study in Leukemia and Lymphoma finding an increased risk of non-Hodgkin lymphoma because of exposure to certain herbicides like glyphosate.
 A 2019 study found a 41% increased risk of non-Hodgkin lymphoma with high Roundup exposure.

 Growing concerns about cancer and other health effects have led some European Union countries to ban glyphosate.
 In 2020, Bayer paid almost $11 billion to settle Roundup lawsuits in the U.S. that alleged glyphosate exposure caused plaintiffs’ cancer.